jlegewie/zotfile/readme.md

 #### Changes in 2.4
 - Fix automatic renaming option "Only ask if..."
 - Fix alert window (headline was missing in Zotero 4)
+- Fix for zotfile item menu on Zotero as a tab

 #### Changes in 2.3.4